aleksrutins/cheetah/docs/pages/configuration.md

 # Configuration

-You can configure your site using a `cheetah.toml` in your site's root.
+You can configure your site by passing a `config` hash to `cheetah.buildSite` (if using a flake) or using a `cheetah.toml` in your site's root.

 ## Available Options